-For each tax considered, this chapter first identifies the general structure of the tax - the general rules defining the tax base and the normal rate structure.
-It then identifies exceptions to these general rules.
+For each tax considered, this report first identifies the general structure of the tax - the general rules defining the tax base and the normal rate structure.
+It then identifies exceptions from these general rules.
 The exceptions may take the form of special, limited exemptions from the tax base, special rates with limited applicability, or tax credits.
 For each special provision, it explores how the special provision affects qualifying taxpayers, the state budget, and other taxpayers.
-This chapter reports the amount of each tax expenditure based on information from actual tax returns, such as the amount of credits claimed or the reduction in tax liability due to reported exclusions or deductions.
+This report presents the amount of each tax expenditure based on information from actual tax returns, such as the amount of credits claimed or the reduction in tax liability due to reported exclusions or deductions.
 It does not attempt to estimate the changes in behavior a tax incentive has induced or the additional revenue that would result from repealing it.
-Ideally, these would be addressed as part of a periodic legislative review of each tax expenditure.